Quest: Man, I gotta lose this little runt.

-- Adaptation Distillation: The original graphic novel is set in a more or less typical swords and sorcery world; the television program is filled with Schizo Tech devices like hovercarriers and flying platforms.
+- Adaptation Distillation: The original graphic novel is set in a more or less typical swords and sorcery world; the television program is filled with Schizo Tech devices like hovercarriers, Mechanical Animals and flying platforms.

 - Adventure Towns: Since this is a broad parody of the sort of heroic quests seen in literature, the towns and villages the Questers find themselves in are stocked with weird people.

 - Bratty Half-Pint: Prince Nestor; since he adds complete unawareness of his surroundings to the standard compliment of annoying traits, his chief use to the quest is to become an impromptu bludgeon in Quest's hands.
 To his credit, he manages to downplay this and he does improve.

-- Butt Monkey: Nestor frequently gets hit, bullied, or otherwise abused.
+- Butt-Monkey: Nestor frequently gets hit, bullied, or otherwise abused.
 Most of this happens thanks to Quest.

-- Catch Phrase: Catchphrases!!
-I '''hate''' catchphrases!!
+- Catchphrase: Catchphrases!!
+I hate catchphrases!!

 - Determinator: You gotta give it to Nestor — he doesn't have much in the way of skills, but he doesn't give up.
 While Quest is happy to quit immediately when he decides something isn't worth doing, Nestor continues pushing on to find the swords and rescue his parents from Lord Spite.